 According to the blog The Flying Fortress, there are “two flavors of dieselpunk”: a pre-nuclear “Ottensian” dieselpunk (named after me!), which revels in the bliss and progress of the 1930s, and a post-nuclear “Piecraftian” dieselpunk, which is sometimes post-apocalyptic.

-The distinction may be more complicated, as Piecraft himself suggests in the fourth issue of the Gatehouse Gazette.
+The distinction may be more complicated, as Piecraft himself suggests in the fourth issue of our webzine, the Gatehouse Gazette.
 He identifies two types of “Ottensian” dieselpunk:

 - The “Hopeful Ottensian,” epitomized by the 2004 Sky Captain and the World of Tomorrow; and

 - The “Dark Ottensian” of films like Delicatessen (1991) and The Mutant Chronicles (2008), in which “the dark pillars of petroleum fumes and engine noises and vehicles no longer bring about sentiments of joyous anxiety and wonder but one of conformity and pollution.”